 - Tingling or soreness in your breasts and darkening of your nipples

 - Feeling more tired than usual

 Baby: Your baby is shaped like a tadpole, and it's about the size of a BB pellet.
 The eyes and limb buds are forming.
 The neural tube forms; it develops into the brain, spinal cord, and backbone.
 During an ultrasound, your doctor may be able to hear a heartbeat, and they can now set a due date.
-Between days 17 and 56 is a vulnerable time, because that's when the baby is most susceptible to anything that can affect normal growth.
+Between days 17 and 56 is a vulnerable time because that's when the baby is most susceptible to anything that can affect normal growth.

 Baby: Your baby is now about in its sixth week of development.
 Your little bean is about as big as a coffee bean: 0.5 in.
 It's a big week for growth.
 Eyelid folds and ears are forming.
 Your baby develops little webbed fingers and toes and can even swim around in your womb.
 Their heart is beating 80 to 180 times per minute.